Founder / Coach

 In February 2014, Kamal suffered a huge upset against Canadian Roody Pierre Paul,which left his coach Mike Moffa very concerned.
 Moffa had travelled with Kamal as an amateur and knew he had a solid chin.
 The blow that took Kamal down against Pierre Paul would not have done so in the past.
 Together as a team, it was decided that Ibrahim needed more testing before he stepped into the ring again.

-July 28, 2014 Kamal announced his retirement due to a medical condition known as a cavum.
+July 28, 2014 Kamal announced his retirement.
 While reflecting on the circumstances of his retirement, Kamal is filled with mixed emotions, but true to form, he focuses on what he looks forward to in the next chapter of his life:

-“Having suffered those two losses may have saved my life,” reflects Kamal.
+“Having suffered those two losses,” reflects Kamal.
 “I was winning both fights before being caught.
 Lesser blows seemed to be having a bigger effect on my body than they had in the past and I am grateful that my team, Eye of the Tiger Management, always cared about me as person first.
-My health is of course the most important thing.
 I may be out of the ring but I’m not down for the count,” Kamal said.

 Supporting Kamal’s tough decision is Eye of the Tiger president Camille Estephan, stating:

-“We would like to wish Ibrahim the best of success in his post boxing career as we are confident that he will have success in everything that he will pursue.
-Ibrahim was one of the most talented individuals to represent Canada in the history of the sport.
+“We would like to wish Ibrahim the best of success in his post-boxing career as we are confident that he will have success in everything that he will pursue.
+Ibrahim was one of the most talented individuals representing Canada in the sport’s history.
 His integrity and devotion make him a tremendous person and once a champion, always a champion.”

 Ibrahim Kamal is still very involved in the sport of boxing and has continued to use his reputation as a Canadian champion to become a mentor and pillar within his community.
 He is a regular speaker at Mosques throughout the greater Toronto Area, speaking to young Muslims about the importance of hard work, belief and commitment to their dreams.
 In 2009, he helped found the Toronto based charity Mentoring Juniors Kids Organization (MJKO) in which he acts as a mentor for youth at risk.
 Many kids within the MJKO charity come from Toronto’s toughest neighbours and are faced with gangs, bullying and poverty.
 Firearm not only teaches them how to box but also encourages them that boxing can raise them up out of poverty and fear, into world travellers.